AlphaGo: Go community

 Go is a popular game in China, Japan and Korea, and the 2016 matches were watched by perhaps a hundred million people worldwide.
 Many top Go players characterized AlphaGo's unorthodox plays as seemingly-questionable moves that initially befuddled onlookers, but made sense in hindsight: "All but the very best Go players craft their style by imitating top players.
 AlphaGo seems to have totally original moves it creates itself."
 AlphaGo appeared to have unexpectedly become much stronger, even when compared with its October 2015 match where a computer had beaten a Go professional for the first time ever without the advantage of a handicap.
 The day after Lee's first defeat, Jeong Ahram, the lead Go correspondent for one of South Korea's biggest daily newspapers, said "Last night was very gloomy...
 Many people drank alcohol."
 The Korea Baduk Association, the organization that oversees Go professionals in South Korea, awarded AlphaGo an honorary 9-dan title for exhibiting creative skills and pushing forward the game's progress.

 China's Ke Jie, an 18-year-old generally recognized as the world's best Go player at the time, initially claimed that he would be able to beat AlphaGo, but declined to play against it for fear that it would "copy my style".
 As the matches progressed, Ke Jie went back and forth, stating that "it is highly likely that I (could) lose" after analysing the first three matches, but regaining confidence after AlphaGo displayed flaws in the fourth match.

 Toby Manning, the referee of AlphaGo's match against Fan Hui, and Hajin Lee, secretary general of the International Go Federation, both reason that in the future, Go players will get help from computers to learn what they have done wrong in games and improve their skills.

 After game two, Lee said he felt "speechless": "From the very beginning of the match, I could never manage an upper hand for one single move.
 It was AlphaGo's total victory."
 Lee apologized for his losses, stating after game three that "I misjudged the capabilities of AlphaGo and felt powerless."
 He emphasized that the defeat was "Lee Se-dol's defeat" and "not a defeat of mankind".
 Lee said his eventual loss to a machine was "inevitable" but stated that "robots will never understand the beauty of the game the same way that we humans do."
 Lee called his game four victory a "priceless win that I (would) not exchange for anything."

+AlphaGo documentary film (2016)

+Reception

+On Rotten Tomatoes the documentary has an average rating of 100% from 10 reviews.